Find Affordable College Courses

 74 Yearly Graduations

 University of Wisconsin - La Crosse comes in at #9 on our list of the most popular colleges offering bachelor's degrees in community health and preventive medicine.
 Roughly 10,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,585 per year, while in-state graduate students, on average, pay $8,651 per year.
-The community health and preventive medicine program at University of Wisconsin - La Crosse awarded 74 bachelor's degrees during the 2020-2021 school year.
-Of these students, 86% were women and 5% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,974 per year, while in-state graduate students, on average, pay $8,870 per year.
+During the most recent year for which we have data, 74 people received their bachelor's degree in community health and preventive medicine from UW - La Crosse.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 93% were women.

 #10